wbreeze/wind_and_water/_drafts/Canyon-Day-Six.md

 Below the rapid we got to see the first magnificent formations of metamorphic, black Vishnu Schist and pink Zoroaster Granite at river level.
-We ran the Grapevine (6, Mile ~82) and Zoroaster rapids before taking a quick dip into the developed world at Phantom Ranch.
+We ran the Grapevine (6, Mile ~82) and Zoroaster (4, Mile ~85) rapids before taking a quick dip into the developed world at Phantom Ranch (Mile ~88).
 Ah, sweet lemonade on ice!

 Right after Phantom, at mile ~91 we ran the Horn, a mean seven rapid that one member of our party confided to me they were truly afraid of.
 With good reason.